xaynetwork/xaynet/README.md

 [![Documentation Status](https://readthedocs.org/projects/xain-fl/badge/?version=latest)](https://xain-fl.readthedocs.io/en/latest/?badge=latest)
 [![Gitter chat](https://badges.gitter.im/xainag.png)](https://gitter.im/xainag)

+---

+**Disclaimer: This is work-in-progress and not production-ready, expect errors to occur!
+Use at your own risk!
+Do not use for any security related issues!**

+---

 # XAIN

 The XAIN project is building a privacy layer for machine learning so that AI projects can meet compliance such as